Prader scale: Staging

-Controversy
+Contemporary Perspective

 While the scale has been defined as a grading system for "abnormal" genitalia, the concept that atypical genitals are necessarily abnormal is contested.
 An opinion paper by the Swiss National Advisory Centre for Biomedical Ethics advises that "not infrequently" variations from sex norms may not be pathological or require medical treatment.
 Similarly, an Australian Senate Committee report on involuntary sterilization determined that research "regarding 'adequate' or 'normal' genitals, particularly for women, raises some disturbing questions", including preferences influenced by doctors' specialism and gender.

-Related concepts
+Due to its usefulness in establishing a common language around disorders of sex development, it is widely used by endocrinologists, including in the New England Journal of Medicine, the official clinical practice guidelines for the UK society of endocrinologists, and in Lancet articles published by European endocrinologists.

-Numerous clinical scales and measurement systems exist to define genitals as normal male or female, or "abnormal", including the orchidometer, Quigley scale and the satirical Phall-O-Meter.
+Research has also found a very high correlation between Prader score and an individual's gender identity.